 The highest city in Europe, Briancon falls at the end of several important valleys through the mountains - hence its historical importance for both defence and trade.
 Although the fortifications that now dominate Briancon were added in the 17th-18th centuries to protect the important routes between France, Italy and Austria the town has had an important defensive role to play in the region dating back to roman times.

-It is the old town, known as the Ville Haute, of Briancon which is of most interest to visitors and much of this remains unchanged since it was redesigned and rebuilt by Vauban in the 18th century following the destruction of much of the original town in 1692 by the duc de Savoie.
+It is the old town, known as the Ville Haute, of Briancon which is of most interest to visitors (and the reason why Briancon is now a protected French Historic Town and is listed as an official Town of Art and History in France) and much of this remains unchanged since it was redesigned and rebuilt by Vauban in the 18th century following the destruction of much of the original town in 1692 by the duc de Savoie.

 There are some notable monuments to discover (as well as the ever present military defences).
 Enter the town through the large stone gateway called the Porte de Pignerol and the main street of the town, Grande Rue, runs steeply down the hillside from here and is lined with attractive old buildings .